baconeta/baconeta-com/content/articles/ldjam-51-reflection/index.md

 ---
-title: "My boldest game jam challenge so far."
+title: "Our boldest game jam challenge so far."
-description: "A discussion of my experience leading a team through ludum dare 51 held in October 2022 online, making a game in just 72 hours, and more."
+description: "A discussion of the process of participating in ludum dare 51 held in October 2022, making a game in just 72 hours, and more."
 date: "2022-11-18"
 banner:
   src: "../../images/18112022/img0.png"